BahramJannesar/ArchdailyProjectDownloader/README.md

    and must download the [chromedriver](https://chromedriver.chromium.org/) compatible with your chrome or [firefox driver](https://developer.mozilla.org/en-US/docs/Web/WebDriver) if you use firefox.

+   **the path you must set the driver there is :**
+    /home/user/Desktop/ArchdailyProjectDownloader/driver/chromedriver

 ## Project detail

-every project in Arcdaily has the project id and you can find this from here
+Every project in Arcdaily has the project id and you can find this from here

 ![](https://github.com/BahramJannesar/ArchdailyProjectDownloader/blob/master/image/id.png)

-project deatails are download in .JSON file like this
+Project deatails are download in .JSON file like this

       {
     "Project ID": "939894",